 Imagine walking up to the home of your favorite celebrity or role model, knocking on the door, and instead of being shooed away by security, the celebrity opens the door and invites you in.

 Duaiv and his wife, Magella, are both involved in creative fields – Duaiv with his music and painting and Magella in dancing.
 In 1975, Duaiv (23 at the time) and his wife decided one of the best ways for them to find inspiration and take in new cultures was to tour Spain on a motorcycle.

-“It was, for me, the best thing I can have in my life,” Duaiv says.
+“It was, for me, the best thing I can have in my life,” the artist says.

-The trio conversed about art, and Duaiv expressed his desire to make a living, like Dali, through the arts.
-Duaiv says that Dali encouraged him to combine his passions for music and art and to follow his dreams.
+The trio conversed about art, and Duaiv expressed his desire to make a living, like Dalí through the arts.
+He says that Dalí encouraged him to combine his passions for music and art and to follow his dreams.

 “He said ‘okay, if you believe in yourself it does not matter, if you want to succeed then you will succeed,’” Duaiv says.

 Duaiv also asked Dalí how he came up with the ideas for his paintings.
 Dalí informed him of his famous napping technique, “slumber with a key.”
 He would sit in a chair with a key held in one hand, and when he nodded off, the key would fall to the floor and onto an overturned bowl, causing a clatter and startling him awake.
 This gave Dalí a creativity boost and apparently enough sleep to feel refreshed.

 When asked if Duaiv adopted the napping technique, he laughs and says he has not.

 Following the fateful meeting, Duaiv dedicated himself to being both a cellist and professional artist, and is now known throughout the world for both his art and his musical talents.
 Duaiv says he is grateful for Dalí’s encouragement and considers the day to be one of the most important events in his life and career.